 I carry the Delta SkyMiles Gold Card simply because it provides a free checked bag every time we travel.
-Considering that Delta charges $30 each way to check a bag, we only have to make two round trips each year to come out ahead on the annual fee.
-That’s because the card has a $0 introductory annual fee and then just $99 each year after that (see rates & fees).
+Considering that Delta charges $30 each way to check a bag, we only have to make two round trips each year with one checked bag to come out ahead on the annual fee.
+That’s because the card has a $99 each year (see rates & fees).
 For that reason alone, we keep the card open – even though we don’t spend much money on the card.

 Flexible Points Card Cancelation Considerations